Steven-M-Gurney/Openland_Assessment_Phase1/README.md

 # THIS PAGE IS UNDER CONSTRUCTION

-OpenlandAssessment_Phase1Step1_DataPrep_18Aug2026 - Code used to read and prepare MiFI data.
+OpenlandAssessment_Phase1Step1_DataPrep_18Aug2026.R - Code used to read and prepare MiFI data.

+OpenlandAssessment_Phase1Step2_EDA_18Aug2026.R - Code used for exploratory data analysis (EDA) and data quality control (QC).